godaddy/node-cluster-service/README.md

   (in bytes), the process will be restarted gracefully.
 Only one worker will be restarted at a time.
 * `restartOnUpTime` (default: disabled) - If a worker process exceeds the specified uptime threshold (in seconds), the process will be restarted gracefully.
 Only one worker will be restarted at a time.
+* `restartConcurrencyRatio` (default `0.33`) - The ratio of workers that can be restarted concurrently during a restart or upgrade process.
+This can greatly improve the speed of restarts for applications with many concurrent workers and/or slow initializing workers.
 * `commands` - A single directory, an array of directories, or a comma-delimited list of directories may be provided to auto-register commands found in the provided folders that match the ".js" extension.
 If the module exposes the "id" property, that will be the name of the command,